Anytime valid and asymptotically optimal inference driven by predictive recursion: Illustrations

 \section{Illustrations}

-Here we consider two illustrations of the procedure described in Section~\ref{S:prevalues}: testing for monotonicity and testing a specific parametric null model.
-Validity of the PRe-process procedure is guaranteed by the general theory in Section~\ref{SS:valid}, so the focus here is on efficiency, in particular, on comparing the empirical performance of the PRe-process procedure with that predicted by Theorem~\ref{thm:efficient}.
+Here we consider two illustrations of the procedure described in Section~\ref{S:prevalues}: testing for monotonicity and testing a parametric model.
+Our focus here is on comparing the empirical growth rate of the $\pr$e-process to that predicted by Theorem~\ref{thm:efficient}.
 So, in what follows, the data $X_1,X_2,\ldots$ will be generated from a distribution $P^\star$ that does not belong to $\model_0$.

-To implement the PRe-process methodology, we need to compute the numerator and denominator of the ratio that defines $E_n^\text{\sc pr}$.
-The denominator requires maximizing the likelihood function over the null, and for the examples we have in mind here, there are existing algorithms and software to carry this out.
-The numerator is where the PR algorithm is needed.
-It is well-known that location--scale Gaussian mixtures are quite flexible and this would be our general recommendation for the family $\convex$.
-There are exceptions, however, like the monotonicity example below where the data are supported on the positive half-line; in that case, of course, a Gaussian mixture would be inappropriate, but we can easily substitute in a similarly-flexible gamma mixture model.
-Going with the recommendation in \citet{mt-rate}, we take the weight sequence for PR as $w_i = (i+1)^{-0.67}$ for the examples here and in Section~\ref{SS:logconcave.null}.

-One important advantage of PR is its computational efficiency.
-The calculation in equation \eqref{eq:prevalue} can be done recursively as new observations become available.
-This aligns well with the ``anytime'' aspect of the solution.
-In both illustrations, the PRe-process is computationally efficient and the empirical performance closely matches the predictions made by the asymptotic efficiency results presented in Section~\ref{SS:growth}.

-\begin{ex} Monotone densities are often encountered in biomedical, engineering, and astronomy applications.
-The most common estimator of a monotone density is the nonparametric maximum likelihood estimator, also known as the {\em Grenander estimator} \citep[e.g.,][]{grenander}.
-Of course, there are many other estimators, including Bayesian estimators based on Dirichlet process \citep{salomond2014} or Bernstein polynomial priors \citep{turnbull2014unimodal}, and even a method based on PR \citep{dixit.martin.revisiting}.
-Similarly, a number of procedures are available for testing for monotonicity, including \citet{hall2000testing}, \citet{ghosal2000testing}, \citet{chakraborty2022rates}.

-Here we construct a new, anytime valid, PRe-process test for monotonicity.
-To compute the PRe-process, the Grenander estimator takes care of the denominator; in our case, we use the {\tt Grenander} function in the R package {\tt REBayes} \citep{koenker2017rebayes}.
-For the numerator, we use a mixture model with a gamma kernel, i.e., $p_u$ is a gamma density with $u$ consisting of the shape and rate/scale parameter pair.
-Then we use the PR algorithm to fit a mixture of $p_u$ over $\UU = [1,15] \times [10^{-5} ,5]$ with the initial guess $\Psi_0$ taken to be a uniform distribution over $\UU$ and weight sequence as given above.